bodepd/scenario_node_terminus/README.md

 To summarize

-*Hiera + data bindings* - provide a way to decouple setting class parameters from the inclusion of classes.
-It also allows for the selection of data based on a set of variables (typically facts) available when your data sets are processed.
+*Hiera + data bindings* - Provides a data lookup system for class parameters that is decoupled from how those classes are added to Puppet.

+For example, if I define the following class:

+    class foo($var) {
+      ...
+    }

+It could be included anywhere as:

+    include foo

+Puppet's data bindings provide hooks that are called when the catalog is compiled that call an individual method to look up the value of each class parameter.
+For the example above, this would result in a lookup of **foo::var**.

+Hiera provides the capability to use hierarchical overrides in order to determine what the value of each piece of data is.

 ### Hierarchies and Global Variables

-Hiera uses a set of known global variables (for typical hiera use cases, these globals are synonymous with facts) to determine the value that should be provided for each piece of data that it needs to lookup.
+Hiera uses a set of known global variables, referred to as a scope, to determine the value of each class parameter.
+For the typical hiera use case, the scope consists of the facts retrieved for a machine.

-The way in which those variables effect the final value of an individual piece of data is driven by the hierarchy specified in hiera's configuration file.
+The way in which those variables effect the final value of an individual piece of data is driven by the hierarchy specified in Hiera's configuration file.

 Given the following hierarchy from hiera.yaml: